river-veek/scroll-saver-old/README.md

 - View all saved SB locations at once.
 - Simply click on a saved SB marker to return to that spot on a webpage/file.

+**Note**: This extension currently only works for the Google Chrome browser.

 ## Contact Info
 River Veek
 riverv@uoregon.edu